Centre for Research on the Epidemiology of Disasters: EM-DAT

-The centre maintains the Emergency Disaster Database (EM-DAT), a repository of information on mass disasters that happened since 1900.
-As of 2024 it contained records on 26,000 disasters.
+The centre maintains the Emergency Disaster Database (EM-DAT), a repository of information on mass disasters that have happened since 1900.
+As of 2026 it contained records on over 27,000 disasters.
 About 2/3 of the disasters are classified as natural, e.g. storms or earthquakes, while the rest are technological, e.g. industrial disasters.
+EM-DAT is freely available for non-commercial use, searchable by disaster type, country of origin, and source of information.
+The NASA global dataset of geocoded disaster locations, GDIS, relies on EM-DAT data.

 The database was founded in 1988 as a joint project between CRED and the World Health Organization.
 Data is sourced from UN agencies, non-governmental organizations, insurance companies, academic sources, and press agencies.
-As of 2024 it receives primary funding from the US Agency for International Development.
+As of 2024 it receives primary funding from the US Agency for International Development (USAID).
+In 2025, the Trump administration ended funding for 83% of USAID projects including funding for EM-DAT.
+In March 2026, an open letter was published calling for alternative funding streams to ensure the future of the database, which was signed by 4,000 academics.

-EM-DAT is freely available, searchable by disaster type, country of origin, and source of information.

-The NASA GDIS Global dataset of geocoded disaster locations relies on EM-DAT data.